How to control your anger, anxiety and depression, using nutrition and physical exercise

 Poverty and mental illness

-It would be so easy, and so wrong, to begin this foreword with the idea that the dynamic relationships between diet and physical exercise, on the one hand, and both mental health and emotional wellbeing, on the other, can be address as a technical problem, related to understanding the scientific information available on this subject.
+It would be so easy, and so wrong, to imply in this foreword that the dynamic relationships between diet and physical exercise, on the one hand, and both mental health and emotional wellbeing, on the other, can be address as a technical problem, related to understanding the scientific information available on this subject, and nothing else.

 There is, after all, no longer any doubt that people who eat an unhealthy diet and fail to get enough physical exercise are in serious danger of developing not just physical diseases, but also mental health problems, and problems of emotional distress.